NonstickAtom972/Grammer2/docs/readme.md

 | Name         | Description |
 |:------------ |:------- |
-| Get(         | This uses a string for the name of an OS var and returns a pointer to its data.
+| FindVar( *<small>Get(</small>* | This uses a string for the name of an OS var and returns a pointer to its data.
 If the variable does not exist, this returns 0.
 If it is archived, the value returned will be less than 32768. Ɵ' contains the flash page the variable is on, if it is archived, otherwise Ɵ' is 0.
 As an example, `Get("ESPRITES→A'` would return a pointer to the data of `prgmSPRITES` in `A'`.
 | (            | Use this to read a byte of data from RAM
 | {            | Use this two read a two byte value from RAM (little endian)
 | int(         | Use this to write a byte of data to RAM.
 | iPart(       | Use this to write a word of data to RAM, little-endian (a word is 2 bytes).
 For example, to set the first two bytes to 0 in prgmHI: `Get("EHI→A:iPart(A,0`
-| Send(        | Use this to create Appvars or programs of any size (so long as there is enough memory).
+| MakeVar( *<small>Send(</small>*  | Use this to create Appvars or programs of any size and filled with zeros (so long as there is enough memory).
 For example, to create `prgmHI` with 768 bytes: `Send(768,"EHI`.
 Programs must be prefixed with `"E"`, protected programs `"F"` and appvars `"U"`.
 Lowercase letters are allowed! :)
 | [            | Store a sequence of bytes to a given location.
 For example, `A[1,2,3,4` will store 4 bytes at A. You can also store some elements as two-byte words by using the `°` token. `A[1,2,3°,4`
 | [[           | Stores a sequence of 2-byte words. `A[[1,2,3,4`
 | [(           | Stores hexadecimal input as raw data. `A[(3C7EFFFFFFFF7E3C`